-Current safety and wellbeing of the child Is the child safe from abuse and harm? $\Box$ yes $\Box$ no If not consider the need to make a further report Does a child have any wellbeing issues that are not currently being addressed? $\Box$ yes $\Box$ no If so, consider how these can be addressed and captured within a child support plan

-Current wellbeing of other children who may be impacted by the abuser

-Are there any other children who may be impacted by the abuser? $\Box$ yes $\Box$ no

-If so, have their wellbeing needs being met? $\Box$ yes $\ \Box$ no

-Current wellbeing of impact staff members

-Does the staff member who made the report/witnessed the incident, formed a suspicion or received a disclosure require any support? $\Box$ yes $\Box$ no

-If so, has this been received? $\Box$ yes $\Box$ no

-Review of actions taken

-Have the staff followed the four critical actions for early childhood services: responding to incidents disclosure for suspicion of child abuse?

-Was an appropriate decision made in relation to when to act?
-Action 3 Did the service contact the parent carers as soon as possible?
-Could the suspected abuse have been detected earlier? 🗆 yes 🗖 no □ yes □ no Have the parents continued to engage if appropriate?
-Action 1 🗆 yes  no Did the stop take appropriate actions in an emergency?
+Current safety and wellbeing of the child Is the child safe from abuse and harm? \square yes \square no If not consider the need to make a further report If not consider the need to make a further report Does a child have any wellbeing issues that are not currently being addressed? \square yes \square no If so, consider how these can be addressed and captured within a child supp ort plan Current wellbeing of other children who may be impacted by the abuser Are there any other children who may be impacted by the ab user? □ yes □ no If so have their wellbeing needs being met? \square yes \square no Current wellbeing of impact staff members Does the staff member who made the report/witnessed the any support? \square yes \square no incident, formed a suspicion or received a disclosure require If so has this been received? \square yes \square no Review of actions taken Have the staff followed the four critical actions for early childhood services: responding to incidents disclosure for suspicion of child abuse?
+Was an appropriate decision made in relation to when to Action 3 act? □ yes □ no Did the service contact the parent carers as soon as possible?
+Could the suspected abuse have been detected earlier? □ yes □ no □ yes □ no Have the parents continued to engage if appropriate?
+Action 1 □ yes □ no Did the stop take appropriate actions in an emergency?
 Action 4 □yes □ no Has the service provided adequate ongoing support for the Action 2 child?
-Was a report made to the appropriate authorities and 🗆 yes  no internally?
-Have any complaints been received? 🗆 yes  no 🗆 yes 🗆 no What where subsequent reports made if necessary?
-Have the complaints been resolved? 🗆 yes 🗆 no 🗆 yes 🗆 no
+Was a report made to the appropriate authorities and □ yes □ no internally?
+Have any complaints been received? □ yes □ no □ yes □ no What where subsequent reports made if necessary?
+Have the complaints been resolved? □ yes □ no Continuous Improvement Consider and list actions that can be taken to build your capacity to identify and respond to child offending in the future: